Our Vineyards

 The Vines

 Our first vineyard was planted in 2006 on flint-scattered soils over a chalk base.
 Having much in common with the revered Côtes des Blancs region of Champagne, the Chardonnay, Pinot Noir and Pinot Meunier vines are able to root deeply into this harsh unforgiving soil.
 This challenging growing environment is what forces the vines to produce the desired characteristics of both the land and the grape varieties, helping us create the unique wines for which the estate has become celebrated.
+We now have 12 hectares planted which our team diligently cares for throughout the year, to bring us a successful harvest each autumn.

 The Soil